 - Failure to diagnose and treat severe jaundice, leading to brain damage

 - RH incompatibility factor between the mother and the baby

 There are different types of cerebral palsy, but some symptoms all have in common include:

 - Lack of muscle tone and spastic movements

 - Abnormal reflexes

 When cerebral palsy is due to a birth injury, there may be other types of neurological damage resulting in problems with speech, hearing, and sight.
 The affected baby may even suffer from bladder control and epilepsy.
 As the child develops, psychological disorders may become apparent.
 The only good news is that it is not a progressive disorder so it will not get worse.

 There is currently no known cure, but studies are ongoing in search of one.
 Depending on the severity and what muscles are involved, surgical intervention along with physical and occupational therapy may help.
 There are various medications that may alleviate symptoms.

-Although it may seem straight forward to parents of a child with cerebral palsy, proving the cause of the disorder is due to medical malpractice is complicated and difficult to prove.
-A Davis Levin Livingston birth injury lawyer will meet with you and review all the facts of your case.
+Although it may seem straightforward to parents of a child with cerebral palsy, proving the cause of the disorder is due to medical malpractice is complicated and difficult to prove.
+A birth injury lawyer from Davis Levin Livingston can meet with you and review all the facts of your case.
 The attorney will gather evidence and have a professional review the medical records.
 Medical experts may be consulted to determine if the disorder was preventable and caused by medical malpractice.
-If you have a valid claim you may be able to collect damages including all medical costs for your child for the child’s entire life.
+If you have a valid claim, you may be able to collect damages including all medical costs for your child for the child’s entire life.
 There may be other compensation available to you depending on the nature of your case.